Munich Security Conference: Munich Strategy Retreats

 A select group of 30-50 experts, leaders and thinkers who come together in a private setting to develop recommendations on the latest security challenges.

 Roundtables

 Regular roundtable events take place with varying numbers of participants, both as part of international meetings and events and as independent events.
 Several roundtables can be organized in the form of a "summit" and individual "conversations" can also be held in virtual form.
 The thematic focus ranges from European defense policy to cyber security and human security issues.

 Security Innovation Board

 In 2021, the MSC Security Innovation Board was launched, bringing together a group of experts from the technology and defense policy sectors to promote exchange on innovation in the security policy field.

+Zeitenwende on tour

+A discussion format for the exchange of views on security policy between citizens and representatives from politics, academia, and society, supplemented by the Zeitenwende podcast.

+Awards and networks

+Awards and support programs initiated by the MSC.